 Apple iPad is a real substitute for a desktop computer.
 All iPads Mini, Air and Pro are great for capturing photos, editing pictures, viewing, storing them and even making screenshots.
 If you love to play with photos then you’ll easily end up getting photo apps in AppStore.
 However, when you are looking out for quicker results, you need some of the best photo applications for iPad. (more…)

 FastStone Image Viewer is a free, powerful image viewer enriched with numerous useful features.
-FastStone Image viewer views and edits images, makes a photo slideshow with music, creates desktop wallpapers, works with scanners and much more.
-The list of helpful tools wrapped in a free for home use image viewer is impressive.
+FastStone freeware opens and edits pictures (including 4K Unsplash files), makes a photo slideshow with music, creates desktop wallpapers, works with scanners and much more.
+The list of helpful tools wrapped in a free for home use viewer is impressive. (more…)

 Everyone who works with piles of digital images, scanned faxes, PDF-documents, Photoshop files, and other stuff of that kind is familiar with standard Microsoft Document Viewer.
 Say it frankly, is it enough?
 If yes, skip this post, if no, go on reading. (more…)

 EXIF stands for “exchangeable image file format”.
 It’s the additional information that includs camera settings and scene details, for example, date and time when a photo was taken, shutter speed, focal length, exposure compensation, whether a flash was used.
 Only images in JPEG and TIFF formats have exif data.
 However, it’s not a problem as most of modern digital cameras save shots in JPEG. (more…)

 Unlike ordinary digital cameras, advanced DSLR photo cameras shoot fabulous pictures.
 In order to get best quality of your images, professional photographers recommend to change photo saving settings from JPEG to RAW format.
 If you have just bought your first Nikon or Canon DSLR cam and feel puzzled over image formats dilemma, this post is for you.